EuroLinux/autoelevate/README.md

 Automatically ELevate your Enterprise Linux 7 to Enterprise Linux 8

+## Support

+The following distributions are supported on the x86_64 architecture:

+- CentOS 7
+- EuroLinux 7
+- Red Hat Enterprise Linux 7

 ## Usage

-An example that ELevates Enterprise Linux 7 to EuroLinux 8:
+An example that ELevates a supported system to EuroLinux 8:

 ```
 ./autoelevate.sh -d eurolinux